The category is real. The moat is the trust stack around the trade.

 Risk layer: size limits, leverage caps, stop-loss enforcement, cooldowns, and "no trade" discipline.

-Trust layer: public wallet, timestamped thesis, invalidation, post-mortems, and operator disclosure.
+Trust layer: public wallet, timestamped thesis, invalidation, failure receipts, post-mortems, and operator disclosure.

 That is why the term AI agent crypto trading should be treated as an infrastructure category, not just a model category.